Valbou/vtaskr-backend/docs/getting-started.md

 git clone git@github.com:Valbou/vtaskr-backend.git
 cd vtaskr-backend
 ```

+You may need to create a postgres user and a database.

 Config your own .env file (based on template.env file in project folder).
 Please change the default SECRET_KEY if you are using sessions.